top of page

 Taking the First Step and Getting Out of Bed

-Suffering from addiction, trauma, or a mental health disorder is exhausting, and throughout one’s recovery journey, it is common to feel the effects of this fatigue each morning—even when getting out of bed.
-Depression and hopelessness, as well as the weight of shame, guilt, or vulnerability, can sap the energy and motivation of an individual.
+Suffering from addiction, trauma, or a mental health disorder is exhausting.
+Throughout one’s recovery journey, it is common to feel the effects of this fatigue each morning.
+Even the first step and getting out of bed can feel overwhelming.
+Depression and hopelessness, along with the weight of shame, guilt, or vulnerability, can drain a person’s energy and motivation.

 Why Is Getting Out of Bed so Difficult?